0%

 Basements

 Hopper windows are a good choice for basements since they can be opened from the bottom.
-These narrow windows will provide your basement with extra airflow without letting too much light in.
-A hopper window uses a lever that you pull down to open them, or you can choose to install awning windows.
+These narrow windows will provide your basement with extra airflow without letting in too much light.
+A hopper window opens with a lever you pull down, or you can choose awning windows.

 These windows open from the bottom and have hinges at the top.
 It’s important to choose basement windows that are insulative, well-sealed, and easy to open and close.
 The key is to install windows that will keep rain and weather out to prevent moisture damage.